joncarter1/aws_wiz/SYSTEM.md

 2. Report the result to the user.

 ### Phase 4: Verification (Optional)
-1. Run `scan.py` again to prove the resource is gone.
+1. Run `awiz scan` again to prove the resource is gone.